kuangyu0801/kuangyu0801.github.io/README.md

 Seeing my code actually work in real-world environment, not just some self-simulation environment is really satisfying!
 All the theory, algorithm, HW/SW implementation works hand-in hand
 ## **7. What can you do for us that other candidates can't?**
+- highly-motivated in area of software and cloud, also
+- fast learner
+- team player, technically wise i have participated in 3 large project across team
+- rig
 # Why do you want to study another master in Germany
 - I like the education
 # 7. When were you most satisfied in your job?